Arizona Population by Age

 Explore datasets by year of publication.

-Arizona Age Group Population Dataset: A complete breakdown of Arizona age demographics from 0 to 85 years, distributed across 18 age groups
+Arizona Age Group Population Dataset: A Complete Breakdown of Arizona Age Demographics from 0 to 85 Years and Over, Distributed Across 18 Age Groups // 2025 Edition

 ACS